 How to Grow Camellias from Seed

 Growing Camellias from seed is much slower than other propagation methods, taking many years to bloom, if at all.
-Camellia fruit or seeds ripen at various times depending on their location and variety.
-Most, however, are ready to harvest in fall.
+Camellia fruit or seeds ripen at various times, depending on their location and variety.
+Most, however, are ready to harvest in the fall.
 Mature Camellia seedpods turn brown and crack open.
 Once this occurs, collect the mature seedpods and soak the seeds for about 12 hours before planting.
 Do not allow fruit (seeds) to dry out.
 They should be planted as soon as possible.

 Seeds can be germinated faster by placing them in a plastic bag and covered with sphagnum moss, which should be misted until moist.
 They will usually germinate within a month or so, at which time you should notice small taproots.
 Before planting these in pots, snip off some of the taproots.
 Continue to keep them moist when planted and place the pots in a warm location with bright, indirect light.

 An alternative to growing Camellias from seed is by taking cuttings or layering.
 This usually ensures an identical plant, and the waiting time for plants is not as long.
 This process is best done during the summer.
 Make an angled cut on the stem or branch and dip it into the rooting hormone.
 Bend the branch over to the place in the soil.
 Secure with a rock or wire and remain in the ground one season until significant rooting occurs.
 Then clip away from the parent and plant as usual.

 Grafting is a bit more complicated, requiring slightly more skill than the average gardener may have.
 Therefore, layering is preferable.

 Camellias usually grow best in partially shaded areas in well-drained soil.
 Although planting can take place at any time, fall is more favorable, as the roots have more time to establish themselves.